Estimating fast mean-reverting jumps in electricity market models: Introduction

 for some weights $w_i$, and where $(L^i_t)_{t \geq 0}$ are independent time-inhomogeneous subordinators ensuring that $(S_t)_{t \geq 0}$ remains nonnegative.
 Benth and collaborators establish in \cite{benth07,benth12} that $m=2$ is sufficient for modelling purposes, each factor $(Y_t^i)_{t \geq 0}$ having its own mean reverting parameter, allowing for a fast mean reversion and a slower one.
 However, the use of subordinators implies that the volatility of the process seems to be underestimated.
+In this model, an estimation procedure for the mean-reverting parameter is proposed in \cite{kluppelberg10}, the pike component being identified via extreme value theory methods.
+This estimator which is a modification of the Davis-McCormick estimator, is proved to be consistent in \cite{brockwell07}.
+The same method is used for spike analysis on UK electricity and gas markets in \cite{meyer14}.
 Finally, multi-factor models with a Brownian component and a spike component are studied in Meyer and Tankov \cite{meyer08}, Schmidt \cite{schmidt08} and Gonzales {\it et al.} \cite{gonzalez16}.
 Meyer and Tankov estimate the mean-reverting parameters using spectral methods and the jumps are detected by filtering.
 In Schmidt \cite{schmidt08}, the parameters of the model are estimated using maximum likelihood with the EM algorithm, implying an approximation of the process with its Euler scheme.
 Gonzales and co-authors develop a Bayesian framework and recover the parameters of the model by MCMC.
 In a more general context than electricity price modelling, Moreno et al. \cite{moreno11} use a method of moments to estimate the parameters of a jump diffusion model when the log-price is the sum of an arithmetic Brownian motion and a mean reverting compound Poisson process.\\

-In this paper, we mostly focus on the estimation of the characteristics of the spike process in the case of a wide and unifying range of models, including the aforementioned ones and allowing us to get analytical formulas of forward prices.
-More precisely, the goal of the paper is at least threefold: \begin{itemize} \item[i)] Introduce a general electricity spot price model consistent with historical data that encompasses the previous approaches and overcomes their limitations. \item[ii)] Develop within this model efficient and robust statistical procedures that estimate the spikes' characteristics. \item[iii)] Derive an explicit correction formula for the value $f(t,T)$ of forward contracts revealing the effect of spikes along maturities. \end{itemize} Therefore, our proposed approach can be easily used in practice, solving both estimation and pricing issues.